Scientific Name

 How to Grow and Care

-The key to growing successful Jatropha is to achieve the proper balance between moisture and drainage.
+The key to successfully growing Jatropha is to balance moisture and drainage properly.
 They typically appreciate a steady water supply, but the most popular species cannot tolerate being submerged or soaked and will quickly succumb to root rot.
-Many of the popular species make excellent small trees for a conservatory or sunny corner.
-Keep them well pruned, so they don't outgrow their space too soon.
+Many popular species make excellent small trees for a conservatory or sunny corner.
+Keep them well-pruned so they don't outgrow their space too soon.
 Jatrophas are vulnerable to pests, including aphids, mealy bugs, scale, and whitefly.
-If possible, identify the infestation as early as possible and treat it with the leave toxic option.
+Identify the infestation as early as possible and treat it with the leave toxic option.

 See more at How to Grow and Care for Jatropha.